 Rainwater Recycling & Filtering

-When we filter rainwater we are removing suspended solid particles from the water.
-There are many ways that we can filter rainwater.
 The more common forms of filtration include Micro Filtration, Ultra Filtration,and Multi-Media Deep Bed Filtration and Cartridge Filtration.
 Filtration of rainwater can make for a sustainable source of water to be used in offices, schools or other buildings.
 It can also ensure that your rainwater does not cause corrosion of pipes or blockages in hot water systems and bathroom taps.
 However, if using rainwater for food preparation or human consumption further treatment is required.

 Rainwater v.
 Stormwater